chaseofthejungle/spring-annotations-guide/README.md

   * `@AuthenticationPrincipal`: Injects the presently authenticated user into a class or method as an authentication object.

 <hr />
-TODO #1: Add annotations and descriptions for Core, Scheduling, Spring Boot, Spring Cloud, Spring Data, Spring MVC, and Testing.
+TODO #1: Add annotations and descriptions for Core, Spring Boot, Spring Cloud, Spring Data, Spring MVC, and Testing.

 TODO #2: Add code examples for annotations (as separate text files, linked to from this file).